yodho1psnrls/nvim/README.md

         - name: CXX, value: path/to/clang++.exe

 NOTE: Use the powershell from the terminal, so it displays icons properly !

+NOTE: Set up a default directory, when you open powershell
+       Run "echo $profile" in powershell
+       Then open this ps1 file and type: Set-Location -Path "D:\"

 NOTE: If there are any problems use:
     :checkhealth lazy